-The Curriculum Council will consider proposals for Special Topics courses with Shared Curriculum attributes.
-Previously approved Special Topics courses may be converted to permanent courses.
+Special Topics courses that do not include any Shared Curriculum attributes are not evaluated by CC.
+The CC Non-Action Item form should be used for all Special Topics courses that do not include a Shared Curriculum attribute.
+The Curriculum Council will evaluate proposals for Special Topics courses that do include Shared Curriculum attributes.
+The regular CC Action Request form should be used for these proposals.
+Previously approved Special Topics courses with Shared Curriculum attributes may be converted to permanent courses.
 In this case the proposer should request a course number change and alert the Council that the course was previously approved in your rationale.

-Courses that have not Been Taught in Five Years
+Courses Not Taught in the Previous Five Years